 The salivary glands are most important in the spread of rabies from one animal to another.
 When an infected animal bites another animal, the rabies virus is transmitted through the infected animal's saliva.
 Scratches by claws of rabid animals are also dangerous because these animals lick their claws.

-The incubation period in humans from the time of exposure to the onset of illness can range anywhere from five days to more than a year, although the average incubation period is about two months.
+The incubation period in humans from the time of exposure to the onset of illness can range anywhere from 5 days to more than a year, although the average incubation period is about 2 months.
 The following are the most common symptoms of rabies.
-However, each individual may experience symptoms differently.
 Symptoms may include:

 Rabies: Stage 1